microsoft/AzureTipsAndTricks/blog/tip68.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 68 - Access Cosmos DB through a .NET Application"
+title: "Tip 68 - Access Cosmos DB through a .NET Application"
 excerpt: "Learn how to access Cosmos DB through a .NET Application"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-12-13 17:00:00
 ---

-## Access Cosmos DB through a .NET Application
+#### Access Cosmos DB through a .NET Application

 I use .NET to access my Cosmos DB instance a lot and typically before spinning up an ASP.NET MVC application (for instance), I use a console application to explore objects and play with different settings.
 In this brief walkthrough, I'll show you how I access it and provide a "template" that you can use for your own explorations.
 Keep in mind that this is just how I work with Cosmos DB, you may have a different (or better) way.